 Leaf tissue was obtained from excision of basal fascicle bundles at 1.06 m.
 50 mL samples of needles were separated, cut and dried for two days at 60 ◦C. Then they were ground in a SPEX ball mill (Metuchen, NJ, USA), sieved to <10 mm, and <2 mL were fed to a Leco CN-2000 Carbon-Nitrogen Analyzer (Leco Corp., St. Joseph, MI) coupled with the spectrometer to determine C and N concentrations.
 35 mL aliquots were submitted for standard plant tissue nutrient analysis using a TJA Model 975 AtomComp ICP-AES (Thermo Jarrell-Ash Corp., Franklin, MA).
 The method comprised submersion in a 5 mL trace-metal-grade HNO3 treatment, then refluxed on hot block at 80 ◦C for two hours and diluted to 25 mL with 0.4 micron PTFE syringe filters to access extractable macro and micro inorganics.

+Soil Elemental, CEC and pH Analyses

-Soil C and N were calculated using elemental analysis in a similar fashion to method above for foliar samples.
+Soil C, N and C/N were calculated from elemental analysis in a similar fashion to method above (foliar samples).
+Soil cation exchange capacity (CEC) was derived using Formic acid (HCO2H) and pH was measured using proton activity of a 1:1 slurry.

 Soil Water Retention (SWR)

-70 mL soil samples were extracted at fifteen tree locations at four sites, from <7.5 cm (Oa-Ab) horizon above bedrock.
+Soils were excavated by hand trowel and soil probe (Accuproducts, Saline, MI, USA); 70 mL samples were extracted at fifteen tree locations at four sites, from <7.5 cm (Oa-Ab) horizon above bedrock.
 In a laboratory 50 g H2O were added to each aliquot to assess net water retention as a subset of soil moisture evaporation (ψg) to determine net evaporative loss or adsorption to surfaces.
 Soil water retention analysis was conducted according to the Fields method (Licht and Smith 2018).
 Retention effects of gravitational and evaporation forces was made on a wet basis where Wm=g H2O ● (g moist soil)-1 (Jingfang and Wenwei 2018).

 Statistical Analysis

 All data were analyzed using a similar linear model structure with elevation (high or low) and presence of the 1947 fire (yes or no) as categorical fixed factors.
 The interaction between elevation and presence of the 1947 fire was also included in each model.
 In total, 27 models were fit with the following dependent variables: tree height (m), canopy spread (m), DBH (cm), mean distance between neighbors (m), foliar carbon (C, %), foliar nitrogen (N, %), foliar C/N (unitless), foliar δ13C (‰), foliar δ15N (‰), foliar calcium (Ca2+ %), foliar phosphorus (P, %), foliar potassium (K+, %), foliar magnesium (Mg2+, %), foliar aluminum (Al+, ppm), foliar zinc (Zn, ppm), soil C (%), soil N (%), soil C/N (unitless) and soil water retention (%).
-Tree height, canopy spread, DBH, foliar P, foliar K+, foliar Zn, soil P, soil Al+, soil Zn, and soil C/N were log transformed to meet model assumptions of normality and heterogeneity of variances.
+Tree height, canopy spread, DBH, foliar P, foliar K+, foliar Zn and soil C/N were log transformed to meet model assumptions of normality and heterogeneity of variances.
 Soil water retention was arcsin square root transformed to meet model assumptions.

 All linear models were fit using the ‘lm’ function in R (R Core Team 2019).
 Significance tests for each fixed factor was performed using the ‘anova’ function in R (R Core Team 2019).
 Post-hoc Tukey’s tests were done to examine significant interactions between elevation and the presence of the 1947 fire using the ‘emmeans’ package in R (Lenth 2018).